footley/gedit-spellcheck-on-save-plugin/README.md

 Gedit Spell check on Save
 =========================

-A gedit plug in which and performs a spellcheck on *.txt and *.md (configurable) files whenever one is saved.
+A Gedit plug in which and performs a spell-check on *.txt and *.md (configurable) files whenever one is saved.

+Right-click on misspelled words and use Suggestions sub-menu to change.

 Installation
 ------------